MethodicalAcceleratorDesign/MAD-NG/docs/source/constants.rst

 Constants
 *********

-This chapter describes some constants provided by the module :mod:`MAD.constant`.
+This chapter describes some constants uniquely defined as macros in the C header :file:`mad_cst.h` and available from modules :mod:`MAD.constant` and :mod:`MAD._C` (C API) as floating point double precision variables.

 Numerical Constants
 ===================